MSE-Web-Team/css-cleanup-helper/README.md

 ### Search for usage of classes in a specific css stylesheet:

+This isn't completely accurate as it will pull things like urls, and multiline classes like .card-title>h4 but it does an alright job at pulling the css classes.
+Obviously could be improved, but this was just put together in a couple minutes.

 `python3 manage.py analyze_css_stylesheet --base-url "https://education.byu.edu" --css-file-path "PATH_TO_CSS_PATH"`

 ### Search for usage of specific class and/or highest usage classes